symfony/symfony/src/Symfony/Component/Console/Tests/Fixtures/application_mbstring.md

 The help command displays help for a given command:

-  php app/console help list
+  app/console help list

 You can also output the help in other formats by using the --format option:

-  php app/console help --format=xml list
+  app/console help --format=xml list

 To display the list of available commands, please use the list command.